project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 The reason for the discontinuity in the eigenstates for $\delta \ll 1$ vs $\delta=0$ is because both basis states are equally valid ways to represent the states of constant energy.

-But, there is clearly something important to understand about the basis made up of entangled states - even when we have a tiny perturbation this is the apparently the appropriate basis for describing the stationary states.
+However, there is clearly something important to understand about the basis made up of entangled states - even when we have a tiny perturbation this is the apparently the appropriate basis for describing the stationary states.

 What makes the entangled basis special?
 It has to do with angular momentum.